 “Hi, @puravidabracelets team!
 I’m an up and coming photographer based out of San Diego.
 I’ll be traveling to Hawaii next month and would love to grab some photos of your new beaded necklaces and bracelets while I’m there!”

 Brands are almost always looking for more content, especially in exchange for product.
-This can also lead to big brands posting your photos onto their own large accounts.
+This can also lead to big brands posting your photos on their own accounts.

 What are some cool accounts that you guys have been featured on?
 Did you work on any free projects when you were starting out?
-Let us know in the comments!
+Let us know on social at @h_collective